0 → 1 Community platform for training and exclusive offers

 Refining through observation

-We tested the low-fidelity wireframes with community members using think-aloud methods.
+Low-fidelity wireframes were tested and validated internally first, reviewed by UX experts and informed by data from the initial community surveys.
+We then ran usability testing sessions on the high-fidelity Figma prototype with community members using think-aloud methods.
 I led the sessions, actively observing behavior, rewatching recordings, and noting where effort was too high or discovery felt unclear.

 Key changes that came out of testing: